Frequently Asked Questions

 Q. How has SCPKU addressed air quality issues?

 A. As of December 2016, SCPKU has installed a comprehensive fresh air ventilation system to cleanse its 2400 square meter underground space.
 Air purifiers have also been placed in all offices on the Courtyard Level.
 The level of fine particulate matter (PM 2.5), an air pollutant that can penetrate into the lungs and bloodstream unfiltered, is being closely monitored in the Center.
 Since the system has been activated, air quality at SCPKU has drastically improved.
 The Center’s PM 2.5 level is now kept within Beijing’s Air Quality Index (AQI) parameters of "Good" and "Moderate" (between 0 and 100 µg/m3) even when the outside air is “Very Unhealthy" or “Hazardous.”

 Q. Who do I contact for more information about establishing a program at SCPKU and/or reserving office/conference space at the Center?

 A. Please contact SCPKU Program Coordinator Owen Raymond.
-If you already have an event in mind that you'd like to reserve space for, you can also complete this online reservation request form.
-Note that the Center is only available for Stanford-sponsored activities.
+If you already have an event in mind that you'd like to reserve space for, you can also complete the online reservation request form.
 You can also join our mailing list to receive our event invitations, e-newsletters, and other announcements.